Mobile Marketing Frequently Asked Questions and Definitions

-The great advantage to mobile marketing is the database that you create.
+The great advantage of mobile marketing is the database that you create.
 You own the data and the mobile marketing company usually has no rights to the database.
 The data is protected by FCC regulations and therefore the actual mobile numbers can’t be seen in their entirety to prevent “Spamming”.

 I need to keep more than one database of my users.
 Is this possible?

-Yes, you can maintain multiple databases for different promotions, regions, clients or any other purpose.
+Yes, you can maintain multiple databases for different promotions, regions, clients, or any other purpose.

 How many messages are sent per minute?

 That’s mostly up to the “phone” carriers.
 The mobile marketing provider will pass off the messages to the “Mobile Phone” carrier.
-The carriers are companies such as Verizon, Sprint, T-Mobile and AT&T Wireless.
+The carriers are companies such as Verizon, Sprint, T-Mobile, and AT&T Wireless.
 Once the messages are delivered to the carrier, it is up to the carrier to deliver them.
 It is our experience that most messages are received by the recipient in a matter of seconds.

 What is an “opt-in”?